karak/riot-test-renderer/packages/riot-test-utils/README.md

 Requirement
 -----------

-- JavaScript runtime, ES5 compatible at least, and supports `Symbol` for snapshot testing.
+- JavaScript runtime, ES5 compatible at least and supports:
+  - `Symbol` for snapshot testing.
-- DOM Environment like real browsers or `jsdom`.
+- DOM Environment like real browsers or `jsdom` and supports:
+  - `querySelectorAll` and `compareDocumentPosition` for finding(IE9 is dropped!).

 TODO
 ----